andreas-cae/rsync-ino/rsync.1.md

 is available at <https://download.samba.org/pub/rsync/rsync.1>.

 ## DESCRIPTION

+rsync-ino is a modification of rsync, so that it outputs a binary file of file metadata for all files matching the rsync filter criteria.

+CLI arguments for file-list output have the --meta prefix, e.g., `--meta-log` `--meta-fmt`, etc.

+Github repository for rsync-ino: <https://github.com/andreas-cae/rsync-ino>

 Rsync is a fast and extraordinarily versatile file copying tool.
 It can copy locally, to/from another host over any remote shell, or to/from a remote rsync